Eshetu21/intern/flutter-todo/README.md

    ```
 ### Screenshots

-Here are some screenshots of the Earthquake Mapper app:
+Here are some screenshots of the Todo app:

 <p align="center">
   <img src="assets/1.jpg" alt="Screenshot 1" width="200"/>